It's been around for decades, and yet many people still don’t know exactly how it works. This foundational system is easier...

 1. Create a budget.

 When you make your budget, base your income on your lowest-paid month from the previous year.
-(We’ll cover how to handle more or less income in step 3.)
+(We’ll cover how to handle more or less income in step three.)
 Then list all your expenses—everything from the electric bill to retirement savings to groceries.
-The Monthly Cash Flow Plan budget form can help you here.
-Then put the amount you want to spend next to each item, such as $100 for the cable bill or $200 for eating out.
+If you’re a pen-and-paper budgeter, our free Monthly Cash Flow Plan form can help you here.
+Or, if you prefer a digital budget, check out our free budget app EveryDollar.
+After your expenses are listed, put the amount you’ll spend next to each item, such as $100 for the cable bill or $200 for eating out.
 Once it’s all in front of you, the next step is to list your expenses according to importance.

 2. Account for irregular income.

-Now that you’ve got a basic, bare-bones budget laid out, it’s time to plan for any income you bring in over that worst-case scenario you sketched out in your regular budget.
-Use the Irregular Income Planning form for this by listing all your other possible expenses in priority order.
+Now that you’ve got a basic, bare-bones budget, it’s time to plan for any income you bring in over that worst-case scenario you sketched out.
+Use our free Irregular Income Planning form or EveryDollar and list all other possible expenses you couldn’t cover in your budget, in order of priority.
 Ask yourself, If I had enough money for one more thing, what would it be?
-Write that down.
+Mark that down.
 From there, continue to list expenses from the most essential to the least.
 Do this according to your needs.
 Don’t let some credit card collector scare you into thinking that paying them is a bigger deal than buying your child’s school supplies.
 Now that the plan is set, it’s time to spend.

 3. Go down the list.

-When you receive a paycheck, take the amount and spread it out to the items on your budget, starting at the top and working down.
-Your check may not cover everything listed.
-That’s okay.
+When you receive a paycheck, take the amount and spread it out among the items in your budget, prioritizing food, shelter, clothing and transportation.
+After that, cover the rest of your bills.
+If your check doesn’t cover everything listed, that’s okay.
 Use it to pay as much as you can.
-Then, when your next check comes in, pick up where the last check left off.
-If you end up with extra money leftover to budget, then you can save more, spend more or pay more on your debts.
-(If you have debts, definitely start with this one!)
+If you get an additional check during the month, pick up where the last check left off.
+If you end up with extra money after all expenses have been paid, then you can save more, spend more, or pay more on your debts.
+(If you have debts, definitely start paying them first!)